 Has to be used multiple times to get comprehensive results

-FoodMarble has developed a unique personal device for hydrogen breath testings to identify how your body digests food in real time.
-The technology of hydrogen breath testing used to be available only in hospitals but is now accessible in your own home.
+FoodMarble has developed a unique personal device for hydrogen breath testings to identify how your body digests food in real-time.
+The hydrogen breath testing technology used to be available only in hospitals but is now accessible in your own home.
 The idea is that the breath test will pick up on hydrogen produced during the fermentation of poorly digested food as it remains in the large intestine.
 FoodMarble’s device has been researched and validated by leading scientists against the gold-standard clinical device.

 Customers order the device and then download and install the FoodMarble app to track breath tests over time to identify trends and insights.
 The app is also integrated for logging food intake, symptoms, sleep, and stress to promote overall wellness.
-In addition, FoodMarble offers a supplemental FODMAP Program, which tests for the body’s response to specific groups of carbohydrates known as FODMAPS, which in general are poorly digested.
-The device costs a one-time fee of $159 with free shipping.
+Also, FoodMarble offers a supplemental FODMAP Program, which tests for the body’s response to specific groups of carbohydrates known as FODMAPs, which in general are poorly digested.
+The device costs a one-time fee of $185 with free shipping.
 Using the app is free.

 What Is the Difference Between a Food Allergy, a Food Intolerance, and a Food Sensitivity?